 JOBSIDX is a combination of the PHLDRIDX, a round identifier (RN), and a three-byte job number, and it uniquely identifies the policyholder's job at the establishment that provided insurance (for employment-based coverage) in the round.
-The job number is composed of the RU number of the RU where the job was reported, followed by a two-digit counter.
-The combination of these three preclude re-use of the two-digit counter.
+The job number is composed of the RU number of the RU where the job was reported, followed by a 2-digit counter.
+The combination of these three preclude re-use of the 2-digit counter.
 The round identifier embedded in JOBSIDX is the round in which the job was last reported, which is not necessarily the round in which the insurance was last reported (for example, when the job ended but the insurance continued).
-JOBSIDX can be used to merge characteristics of the policyholder's job providing insurance from the appropriate Jobs PUF, i.e. either the 2021 Jobs PUF (HC-227), or for Panels 23, 24, and 25, in 2020 (HC-218) or, for Panels 23 and Panel 24, in 2019 (HC-211), or for Panel 23 in 2018 (HC-203).
+JOBSIDX can be used to merge characteristics of the policyholder's job providing insurance from the appropriate Jobs PUF.
+Refer to Section 3.6 for additional details on how to use JOBSIDX to link to Jobs PUFs.

-Users should take special care when working with EPRSIDX and EPCPIDX in Excel.
+Analysts should take special care when working with EPRSIDX and EPCPIDX in Excel.
 While these variables are formatted character values in the PRPL PUF, once outputted to Excel, Excel will interpret them as numeric since no character is part of the identifier.
 Excel uses the floating point standard, truncating after the 15th number.
 It rounds these identifiers (thus losing the complete identifier) and represents them in scientific notation.
-When importing into Excel, users should make sure to select a text data format within the import wizard for each identifier.
+When importing into Excel, analysts should make sure to select a text data format within the import wizard for each identifier.
 Similarly, programmers should incorporate specific text formatting statements when importing and exporting in SAS, Stata, SPSS, and R. Lastly, if copying and pasting identifiers in Excel, a cell must be formatted as "Text" prior to pasting.